 Everyone in matching chinos and white polos (or even jeans and matching tops) will give your photos a dated look which you won't likely appreciate years from now.
-Not everyone needs to be wearing the same color, just make sure they don't clash.
-Stay at one end of the color spectrum; reds, oranges, and yellows, or blues, purple, and greens, etc. If you go with the same color, mix it up by choosing varying clothing styles to show each person's individuality.
+Not everyone needs to be wearing the same color, but I recommend you all stay at one end of the color spectrum; reds, oranges, and yellows, or blues, purple, and greens, etc. If you go with the same color, mix it up by choosing varying clothing styles to show each person's individuality.
 If you all look the same, how will your personalities shine through?

 Basically, everyone should wear something they're comfortable in, feel confident wearing.

-So, in recap - show up ten minutes before your session start time, don't be too matchy-matchy with your clothing choices, put some food in bellies, and don't bring along distracting things like big toys or food to the session.
+• Put some food in bellies, and don't bring along distracting things like reward toys or food to the session.

 Just remember to go with the flow and enjoy the experience, and know that you're going to have some lovely shots when all is shot and done!